3. Lesson 01 LED¶

 Micro:bit Breadboard Adapter¶

-Micro: bit Breadboard Adapter can extend all footers of Micro: bit to breadboard so that we can create circuit on breadboard easily.
+Micro: bit Breadboard Adapter can extend all pins of Micro: bit , so that we can create simple circuit on breadboard.

-This is how Micro: bit Breadboard Adapter is plugged into breadboard.
-It can be suitable to all kinds of breadboards.
+This picture shows how Micro: bit Breadboard Adapter is plugged into breadboard.
+It is suitable to all kinds of breadboards.

 LED is the abbreviation of Light Emitting Diode.
-It is a kind of semi-conductor diode.
-It can convert electricity into light.
-When current passes throught it, it will glow with light.
+It is a kind of semi-conductor diode and can convert electricity into light(When the current passes, it will light on)

-If you look carefully at the LED you will notice two things.
-One is that the legs are of different lengths and also that on one side of the LED, instead of it being cylindrical, it is flattened.
-These are indicators to show you which leg is the Anode (Positive) and which is the Cathode (Negative).
+If you check the LED with care you would notice the two features: one is that the legs are in different lengths , another is that on one side of the LED, instead of it being cylindrical, it is flattened.
+These are indicators to show which leg is the Anode (Positive) and which is the Cathode (Negative).
 The longer leg gets connected to the Positive Supply (3.3v) and the leg with the flattened side goes to Ground.

-Resistance is a component for current control.
+Resistor is a component for current control.
 It can limit the current of the circuit connected.
-And in our experiment, we use 100Ω resistance.
-If there is no current limit, it will cause LED damage.
+And in our experiment, we use 100Ω resistance, if there is no current limit, the LED might be damaged.

-Want to know resistance value by color circles?
+Want to know resistor value by color circles?
 You can read this article: How to Identify Color Circle Resistance Value.

 Connect your components according to the picture below:

-You can see 2 LEDs flashing alternatively.
-If it is not, go back and check your operations.
+You can see the 2 LEDs flashing alternatively.
+If not, you need to go back and check your operations.

-If we want to control 4 LED beads and make it illuminate by turns, then how shall we design our circuit and make program.
-We would like to receive your further discussion with us.
-You can leave your comment below.
+If we want to control 4 LEDs and make them illuminated in turns, how can we design the circuit and code?
+Welcome to have a further discussion with us!